Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Having the scroll wheel stuck on zoom can seriously affect your workflow, especially if you work remotely these days.
+- Having the scroll wheel stuck on zoom can seriously affect your workflow, especially if you work remotely.

 - From what users report, it gets stuck without making any changes to the mouse options.